What is a Continuing Education Credit (CEC)?

 - Writing an original article published in an apartment industry publication (without compensation)

-- Corporate in-house training - For example: A course offered through your company
+- Corporate in-house training - For example: Classroom or online training required or offered through your company.

 - CECs earned more than one year prior to the year you are renewing.
 For example, for the 2014 renewal only CECs earned during 2013 will be accepted.

-- Grace Hill is not accepted for credit unless you took the courses through your local apartment association's website
+- Grace Hill online courses are not accepted for credit unless you purchased your Grace Hill courses through your local apartment association's website.

 - Certificates of course completion